Cookie Policy

 These top tips for tightening thigh-high boots can also be applied to knee-high boots, too - but check out our comprehensive guide for more advice.

-How to tighten Chelsea boot
+How to tighten Chelsea boots

 Chelsea boots are a classic design for men and women, because they go with a range of outfits.
 Perfect for winter and smartening up your outfit, it's possible to breathe new life into your boots by tinkering with the fit a little.